kletobias/p2022/_projects/the-tasks-in-every-machine-learning-project-br-tabular-data.md

 - Finalize the model.
 - Make final predictions.
-- Document the process, that led to the final results.
+- Document the process that led to the final results.
 - Present your work and explain how the final solution solves the problem given at the beginning.